terrykwon/lena_evaluation/README.md

 Since the output classes of LENA differ from the human transcripts, diarization / identification evaluation is done by mapping both to the a common set of classes.
 The mappings are defined in `mappings/` as JSON files, and enable convenient experimentation with different options.

+Errors, error rates, correlations, and graphs of comparisons of LENA and human codings were calculated in R (version 3.5.3).
+The data set, `LENA_supplementary.xlsx`, includes the necessary variables for each of the 60 clips and the R script, `LENA_Human_Comparisons.R`, includes the relevant code.

 ## Build